Show posts tagged:

 From System Administrator to System Engineer

 Automation of IT-operations can lead to fantastic productivity gains, increased quality of service and reduced operational costs.
 But what about the people, and their jobs?
 System Administrators will not become obsolete, but the nature of their work often changes in highly automated environments.
 The ones who adapt typically enter into more proactive roles.
 The ones who willingly or unwillingly are left behind, end up fighting fires and home made scripts, until they will eventually be replaced.
+This evolution should not be viewed as a threat, but as an opportunity.

 Posted by Thomas Ryd